What is Purchase Tax or VAT on your Purchases?

 - If VAT for Purchases has not already been added, select Add tax rate.

 - Give the new tax rate a name, description, and percentage rate (usually the standard), then choose an account and determine which return line you want the tax amount to appear on.

 Similar to VAT on sales, you will also need to record any VAT on purchases.

 - Select the Prepare return and check the necessary details.

 - Any adjustments that need to be made for purchase VAT reclaims and on sales VAT and outputs can be made at this point by selecting Adjust.

-- To complete, select Mark as filed or Export or File online with HMRC.
+- To complete, select Mark as filed or Export.